openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 ## PubKey

 Provides APIs for public key operations.
 It is a child class of [Key](#key).
-Its objects need to be passed in during asymmetric encryption and decryption, signature verification, and key agreement. <br>The public key can be generated by using the asymmetric key generator [AsyKeyGenerator](#asykeygenerator) or [AsyKeyGeneratorBySpec](#asykeygeneratorbyspec10).
+Its objects need to be passed in during asymmetric encryption and decryption, signature verification, and key agreement.

+The public key can be generated by using the asymmetric key generator [AsyKeyGenerator](#asykeygenerator) or [AsyKeyGeneratorBySpec](#asykeygeneratorbyspec10).

 ### Attributes